Map exercise: Complete the map from the 2018 practical paper (section 4).

 [2021 – mineralogy] By contrasting a pyroxene and a mica, explain how and why a) birefringence, b) cleavage, and c) colour in plane-polarized light are related to the orientation of the crystal in a thin section under a petrological microscope.

-— Bring to the first supervision of Easter Term —
+— Submit work one week before our first supervision of Easter Term —